rithin-pullela-aws/opensearch-mcp-server-py/USER_GUIDE.md

 ## Overview

-The OpenSearch MCP (Model Context Protocol) Server Python provides a bridge between AI agents and OpenSearch clusters.
-It supports both single-cluster and multi-cluster configurations with various authentication methods including IAM roles, basic authentication, and AWS credentials.
+The OpenSearch MCP (Model Context Protocol) Server  provides a bridge between AI agents and OpenSearch clusters.
+It supports both single-cluster and multi-cluster configurations with various authentication methods including IAM roles, basic authentication, AWS credentials, and header-based authentication.
 The server can be started in both STDIO and streaming modes.

 ### Streaming Server